Sources of Financial Aid

 - First, apply to The Clarkson School.

-- Second, apply for The Clarkson School Ignite Presidential Fellows program by April 15, 2021 by submitting a 2- to 3-minute video OR a 250-300 word statement on the following topic: Clarkson School students seek to pursue their passions by starting college early.
+- Second, on your Clarkson School Application Status Page apply for The Clarkson School Ignite Presidential Fellows program by April 15, 2022.
+We welcome you to submit a 2- to 3-minute video OR a 250-300 word statement on the following topic: Clarkson School students seek to pursue their passions by starting college early.
 What passion(s) and interests will you bring to The Clarkson School?
 How will you positively impact the Clarkson School community?

 - Five (5) finalists will be selected and invited to interview before final decisions are made.